 Our world today is at the topmost peak of technological advancement.
 Just like a coin that has two sides, technology is both a blessing and a curse.
-The fact is, technology has made our life too easier that we somehow become desperately dependent on it.
+The fact is, technology, especially smartphones, has made our life too easier that we somehow become desperately dependent on it.
 Kids belong to the high risk category of this kind of addiction and it changes the way they think, influences their behaviour, and transforms their very life.
 And, that is why it is highly important to reduce smartphone addiction in kids.

 What Are the Signs Suggesting that Your Child is a Phone Addict?

-When a situation comes where your children appear happy only when they are spending time in front of smartphones, then understand that he/she is becoming a smartphone addict.
-If you want to spot the problems in its early stages, try using parenting control apps.
+When a situation comes where your kids appear happy only when they are spending time in front of smartphones, then understand that he/she is becoming a smartphone addict.
+Try using parenting control apps, spot the problems at the early stages, and reduce smartphone addiction in your kids.

 How to Reduce Smartphone Addiction in Kids?

-Electronic screens are so alluring that it’s difficult for a child to turn into something else—thus, the child can easily become the victim of Smartphone addiction.
-Here are some easy tips that you can follow you to keep your child away from smartphones.
+Electronic screens are so alluring that it’s difficult for a child to turn into something else—thus, the child can easily become the victim of smartphone addiction.
+Here are some easy tips that you can follow up to reduce smartphone addiction in kids.

 With shrinking or no play spaces, children are forced to stay indoors.
 As a result, they get hooked to gadgets like smartphones.
 To prevent this, take your child out to the park or to a nearby playground.